cipherAIAML/cipherai/README.md

 CipherAI was acquired by Mastercard in 2021 to enhance its capabilities in providing secure and compliant solutions for digital assets.

-Would you like to know more about how CipherTrace works or how it is applied in specific use cases?
+Would you like to know more about how CipherAI works or how it is applied in specific use cases?